Learn More About Glaucoma

-Glaucoma is a condition in which the pressure on the optic nerve increases, causing eye damage and potential blindness.
-However, glaucoma is one of the trickier eye conditions because not all people experience pain or symptoms until noticeable vision loss occurs.
-There are two main types of glaucoma that refer to the drainage angle inside the eye that controls the outflow of the (aqueous) watery fluid that is continually being produced inside the eye:
+What is glaucoma?
+Glaucoma is a condition in which the pressure inside your eyes increases.
+The additional pressure on the optic nerve can cause eye damage and potential blindness.
+It is one of the trickier eye conditions because not all people experience pain or symptoms.
+There are two main types of glaucoma:

 How To Prevent It

-If you don’t have glaucoma, there are a few ways to decrease risk from getting it:
+There are a few ways to decrease your chances of getting glaucoma:

 - Sudden blurred vision